-Periodic re-validation shall be performed every five years or as per in-house validation protocol (with proper justification) with one batch in line with the process qualification requirement.
+Periodic re-validation should be performed every five years or as per the in-house validation protocol (with proper justification) with one batch in line with the process qualification requirement.

-Why Validation Calibration and Qualification is important?
+Why Validation, Calibration, and Qualification is important?